 Until the 16th century, these instruments usually featured four-course designs, with eight coupled uni-tuned strings.
-The interesting fact that even at that time, this instrument usually featured E, B, G, D tuning, which matches the first four strings of a modern six-string guitar.
+The interesting fact is that even at that time, this instrument usually featured E, B, G, D tuning, which matches the first four strings of a modern six-string guitar.

-The first written piece for such instrument dates from the 16th century.
+The first written piece for such an instrument dates from the 16th century.
 At the same time, five-course guitars appeared as well.
 Just like lutes, these guitars also usually had eight frets to the body.

-As skills of musicians were becoming better, later designs included 10 or 12 as well.
+As the skills of musicians were becoming better, later designs included 10 or 12 as well.
 By the 17th century, such designs became popular across the whole of Europe, so we can find even some works from the famous Italian violin builder Antonio Stradivarius.

 Soon after, a six-string course became dominant.
 However, the body was still narrow and small.
 In the 1800s, guitar builders were still experimenting with different sizes and bodies.
 One of the first designs that resemble today’s guitar shape was introduced in 1832, by George Louis Panormo.

 Finally, the guitar gets today’s form sometime in the 1850s.
-The legendary builder Antonie Torres Jurado came up with a revolutionary fan top design and bigger body.
-From that time, dimensions and overall design of a classical guitar haven’t changed to this day.
+The legendary builder Antonie Torres Jurado came up with a revolutionary fan top design and a bigger body.
+From that time, the dimensions and overall design of a classical guitar haven’t changed to this day.

-Western is the most popular type of guitars these days.
+Western is the most popular type of guitar these days.
 Its development started pretty much at the same time as the classical guitar was getting its final shape, which means during the 19th century.

 As its name says, it was developed in the west, in North America, by German immigrants.
 These guitars became widely popular by the early 1900s.
 There are some notable differences between classical and western guitars.